1D nonlinear backward stochastic differential equations: a unified theory and applications: Introduction

 \subsection{Overview of relevant existing results}

-BSDEs were initiated by Bismut~\cite{Bismut1973JMAA,Bismut1976SICON,Bismut1978SIAMReview}, in particular for the linear case.
-General nonlinear BSDEs were founded by Pardoux and Peng~\cite{PardouxPeng1990SCL}, where an existence and uniqueness result was established on adapted solutions of multidimensional BSDEs with square-integrable parameters and uniformly Lipschitz continuous generators.
-Subsequently, BSDEs have received an extensive attention due to its various connections to numerous topics such as partial differential equations (PDEs in short), mathematical finance, stochastic control, nonlinear mathematical expectation and so on.
-The reader is referred to for example \cite{Peng1990SICON,Peng1991Stochastics,Peng1992Stochastics,Peng1993AMO, ElKarouiPengQuenez1997MF,DelbaenTang2010PTRF,PardouxTang1999PTRF, Kobylanski2000AP,HuImkeller2005AAP,Jiang2005SPA, Jiang2008AAP,PardouxRascanu2014Book} for more details.
+BSDEs were initially introduced by Bismut~\cite{Bismut1973JMAA,Bismut1976SICON,Bismut1978SIAMReview} in the linear case.
+General nonlinear BSDEs were first investigated by Pardoux and Peng~\cite{PardouxPeng1990SCL}, where an existence and uniqueness result was established on adapted solutions of multidimensional BSDEs with square-integrable parameters and uniformly Lipschitz continuous generators.
+Subsequently, BSDEs have received an extensive attention due to its various connections to numerous topics such as stochastic control, financial technology, machine learning, partial differential equations (PDEs in short), nonlinear mathematical expectation and so on.
+In particular, the paper by El Karoui, Peng and Quenez \cite[Mathematical Finance, 7 (1997), 1--71]{ElKarouiPengQuenez1997MF} has seen a pervasive role of BSDEs in stochastic control and financial technology.
+The reader is also referred to for example \cite{Peng1990SICON,Peng1991Stochastics,Peng1992Stochastics,Peng1993AMO, PardouxTang1999PTRF,YongZhou1999,Kobylanski2000AP,KohlmannTang2002SPA,Tang2002RDMF, KohlmannTang2003SICON,Tang2003SICON,HuImkeller2005AAP,HuZhou2005SICON,Jiang2005SPA, Jiang2008AAP,Tevzadze2008SPA,DelbaenTang2010PTRF,HuZhou2012SICON, PardouxRascanu2014Book,XingZitkovic2018AoP, FanHuTangArXiv2024,TangZhouArXiv2024,FanWangYong2025JDE} for more details.
+Note that recently, BSDEs of mean-field type have found wide applications in Mean Field Games, see, e.g. \cite{CD1,CD2,CDLL}.